Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Effects of the presence of a gas

 Also important to our analysis is the relative contribution of the gas to the FBS, defined by the mass ratio:

 where $M_{\text{gas}}$ and $M_{\text{BEC}}$ are the total masses of the fluid and bosonic components, respectively.

-\textit{The Binary FBS System.} The bosonic part of the FBS system is initialized in the same way as in the pure boson case, using equation (\ref{eq:initial_order_parameter_BS}), but now the wavefunctions \(\psi_{1}\) and \(\psi_2\) correspond to GS solutions of the GPPE system.
-The fluid component, however, requires additional initialization:
+\textit{The Binary FBS System.} The bosonic part of the FBS system is initialized in the same way as in the pure boson case, using equation (\ref{eq:initial_order_parameter_BS}), but now the wavefunctions \(\psi_{1}\) and \(\psi_2\) correspond to FBS solutions.
+The fluid component however, requires additional initialization:

 where $floor = 10^{-10}$ is an artificial atmosphere introduced to prevent division by zero densities in Euler equations.
 The velocity field for the gas is defined as:

 where $R_1$ and $R_2$ are the radii of the individual FBS configurations, defined as the first zero of the polytropic density profile for each of them.